paul/blog.theamazingrando.com/posts/2008/resourceful---adding-default-options.markdown

-Title: Resourceful - Adding default options
+#Resourceful - Adding default options

 I just commited a change that allows you to specify some default headers to attach to all requests made on a resource.
 Best shown in an example, I'll use the sample code I gave in my [last post][]: